Posted by Brent Wilson on 8/1/2017 to FAQ (Frequently Asked Questions)

 When growing in a container, feed your pineapple guava plant as directed on the product label with a slow-release or water-soluble fertilizer listed for use in containers.

-As mentioned above, pinapple Guava prefers a moist but well-drained soil.
-When young they'll require some water to establish roots, however are quite drought tolerant when established.
+As mentioned above, Pineapple Guava prefers a moist but well-drained soil.
+That said, they are quite drought tolerant when established.
 As with so many other ornamental plants, they do not like constantly soggy or wet soil conditions, which can lead to root rot and other harmful plant diseases.
 So be careful not to over water!

 Immediately after planting your guava deep soak the soil in the planting area, including the root ball, to a depth equal to the height of the root ball.
 For an extra boost, to stimulate early root formation and stronger root development you can also water you newly planted pineapple guava with a solution of Root Stimulator, which reduces transplant shock and promotes greener, more vigorous plants.
 When planted during the winter dormant season plants will require less water.
 So, be extra careful not to overwater during winter!